-Assignments Eleven written assignments, approximately one per week (see schedule below), consisting of problems from the textbook (see above).
+Assignments Twelve written assignments, approximately one per week (see schedule below), consisting of problems from the textbook (see above).

 The assigned problems will be posted each week to Brightspace.
+Answers should be submitted to Gradescope before the deadlines given in the Schedule below.

-You are allowed (indeed, you are encouraged) to work together with other students on the assignments.
+You are allowed to work on the assignment problems together with other students.
 You may also use other resources (other than textbook/notes).
-However, you MUST write up your own version of the solutions (in your own words), and write on your work the names of any other students with whom you worked as well as clear reference to other resources that you used.
+However, you MUST write up your own version of the solutions (i.e. in your own words).
+Note clearly on your work the names of any other students with whom you worked and any other resources that you used.

 Presenting work that is not your own as though it were your own could result in sanctions and referral to the OSRR (also see Academic Integrity below).